GabrielMoreau/uvmat-doc/help/README.md

 - *Image pre-processing*: it may be useful to prepare the images series by a pre-processing operation before performing PIV.
   Removing a fixed background is often needed.
-  This can been done by the function sub_backgroud.m, see [#a10.8OtherfunctionsAction section 10.8].
+  This can been done by the function sub_backgroud.m, see [section 10.8](#108-other-functions-action).
   This function can also rescale the image intensity to reduce high luminosity spots.

 - *Modes of frame pair indexing*: PIV is performed by comparing two images in a pair.
-  The images are generally labelled by two indices i and j, see [#a3.3Filenamingandindexing: section 3.3].
+  The images are generally labelled by two indices i and j, see [section 3.3](#33-file-naming-and-indexing).
   A first menu *[ListCompareMode]* on the top left selects one among four modes of operation:

 - *PIV* (default): makes image comparisons on sliding index pairs, as usual for measuring velocities by particle displacements.